Healthcare Ethics and Law Institute

 Learn more about attending the 2017 HEAL Conference

-The Healthcare Ethics and Law [HEAL] Institute was created as an interdisciplinary effort within Samford University in 1999.
-Its mission is to better support the unique and complex relationships between patients and health-care providers, the individuals who make patient-care decisions, and the institutional ethics committees who offer them advice and counsel.
-In keeping with the central mission of Samford University, the institute supports patients and health-care professionals primarily with educational programs.
+The Healthcare Ethics and Law (HEAL) Institute was created as an interdisciplinary effort within Samford University in 1999.
+Its mission is to better support the unique and complex relationships between patients and health care providers, the individuals who make patient-care decisions and the institutional ethics committees who offer them advice and counsel.
+Keeping with the central mission of Samford University, the institute supports patients and health care professionals primarily with educational programs.

-McWhorter has championed clinical ethics efforts in all his companies and made the initial challenge grant to create Samford's Healthcare Ethics and Law Institute.
-A 1955 pharmacy graduate of Samford, he has served as chair of the University's board of overseers and is on the school of pharmacy advisory board.
+McWhorter championed clinical ethics efforts in all his companies and made the initial challenge grant to create Samford's Healthcare Ethics and Law Institute.
+A 1955 pharmacy graduate of Samford, he served as chair of the University's board of overseers and was on the school of pharmacy advisory board.